-- 1. Deadline for final reports: 1 July. - 2.
-Given the design of the course, students are strongly advised not to join late. - 3.
+- 1. Deadline for final reports: 24 June. - 2.
+Given the design of the course, students are advised not to join late.
+When doing so, they should contact their teammates as soon as possible. - 3.
 In order to not interrupt classes, students shall abstain from entering classrooms once classes have begun. - 4.
 Cellphones must be silenced and laptops and similar must be turned off.